 When was the last time you connected Korea and chocolate in the same complete thought?
 Just now, reading that sentence?
-Good, you’re properly primed for the Chocolate Show.
+Good, you’re properly prepared for Seoul’s Salon du Chocolat.

 Wandering Hall D

-The salon was a very pleasant experience, though like most things in Korea, not quite what I had expected.
-I wasn’t blown away, and was anticipating a bigger showing from the Seoul bean-to-bar chocolate scene, considering Korea’s obsession with quality coffee.
-There’s tons of instant coffee consumed here, of course, but most adults also frequent small cafes for a steaming cup o’ quality joe.
+The salon is a hectic place.
+It can be a very pleasant experience, though like most things in Korea, it was not quite what I had expected.
+I wasn’t blown away; I’d been anticipating a bigger showing from Seoul’s bean-to-bar chocolate scene, especially considering Korea’s obsession with quality coffee.
+There are tons of instant coffee consumed here, of course, but most adults also frequent small cafes for a steaming cup o’ quality joe.
 I had hoped the chocolate scene would be the same.
-There is lots of chocolate around the counry, if you know where to look.
+Yet even at the chocolate festival, it took some seeking out.

-Instead, there were very few bean to bar makers.
-I only counted three who are operating out of the Seoul area (Chocodongi and Cacaodada immediately come to mind), and another few which might have been based in Korea or simply owned by Koreans.
+Once I’d scoured each corner, I found that there where were several chocolatiers, and very few bean to bar makers.
+I only counted three who are operating out of the Seoul area (Chocodongi and Cacao Dada immediately come to mind), and another few which might have been based in Korea or simply owned by Koreans.
 There was an abundance of chocolate pastries and confections, a cake competition, chocolate-themed goods, several fair trade chocolate companies, a fashion show, a chocolate clothing competition, and even truffle-enrobing equipment.

 Chocolate From Around the World